Esri/collector-integration/README.md

 All attribute values specified will overwrite any existing values present.
 If a field is not present, or the type is incorrect, the attribute value will be ignored.

-Date fields should be represented as a numeric value (epoch time).
+Date fields should be represented as a numeric value (ms since epoch time).
 Fields with an associated coded domain value should use the domain code.
 Do not use the domain description.

 Feature attributes should be URL encoded prior to being passed to Collector.